 Some merchants, such as hotels or auto rental companies, will place holds on your debit card while you use their services.
 These holds are used as a temporary deposit to ensure proper treatment of their property.
 If you make these payments with a debit card, the hold amount will be pending on your checking account for the whole time you use their services.

-The hold is typically released when you return their property, but it can stay on your account for up to two weeks.
+The hold is typically released when you return their property or check out, but it can stay on your account for up to two weeks.
 This is something to be mindful of when you're vacationing or traveling; you will not have access to your money for the entirety of your trip, so be sure to budget accordingly.